TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/10-Outlook/6-dispatching.rst

 :php:`handleRequest()` is executed.
 This method creates an object containing all of the necessary data for the page request, using the :php:`RequestBuilder`.
-It searches through the plugin configuration in :file:`ext_localconf.php` in order to find out which Controller and Action should be used as standard.
-The RequestBuilder also checks the Uri, to check whether an alternative Controller or an alternative action should be loaded instead of the entries from :file:`ext_localconf.php`.
+It searches through the plugin configuration in :file:`ext_localconf.php` in order to find out which controller and action should be used as standard.
+The RequestBuilder also checks the Uri, to check whether an alternative controller or an alternative action should be loaded instead of the entries from :file:`ext_localconf.php`.